 Supervision details

-The Generic Supervision Competencies certificate I gained in 2010 through NHS Scotland allows me to supervise trainee and practicing arts therapists, and I have supervised a large number of students during my career.
-I have also supervised, managed and developed a number of arts therapies professionals.
+The Generic Supervision Competencies certificate I gained in 2010 through NHS Scotland has allowed me to supervise trainees and practitioners.
+I have supervised a large number of students during my career.

 My post-qualifying training has focused on attachment and I gained the Level 1 Dyadic Developmental Attachment Psychotherapy in 2011.